AI Occupational Exposure score unavailable For more insight, research the specific tasks and skills required for the role.

-Get qualified to work as a assistant coach with a course recognised across Australia.
+Get qualified to work as an Assistant Coach with a course recognised across Australia.
 Speak to a training provider to learn more.

 Their responsibilities typically include developing skill-based drills, providing feedback to players, assisting with tactical strategies, and promoting teamwork and discipline.
 They may also help manage equipment, coordinate with medical staff for athlete well-being, and contribute to talent scouting and recruitment.